federicotdn/verb/README.md

 ## Hooks, Variables, Functions

-To see a listing of Verb's public symbols (hooks, functions, variables, classes, etc.), see the [verb-api.md](docs/verb-api.md) file.
+To see a listing of Verb's publicly defined hooks, functions, variables and classes, see the [verb-api.md](docs/verb-api.md) file.

 ## Examples